 Franck regularly appears in the First-tier Tribunal representing migrants facing removal and deportation.
-He has acted for clients from numerous countries, including Jamaica, Ethiopia and Iran.
-He is particularly interested in cases concerning ex-British colonies and countries enduring or recovering from British military violence.
-He has represented unaccompanied asylum-seeking children from Afghanistan and several Iraqi clients.
+He has acted for clients from numerous countries, with an emphasis on Palestine as well as ex-British colonies and countries enduring or recovering from recent unlawful British military violence.
+He has represented unaccompanied asylum-seeking children.
+He also helps rich people navigate the Home Office labyrinth, using the fee income thereby generated to subsidise pro bono and non-legal work.

-He has extensive experience of obtaining immigration bail for vulnerable clients caught in administrative detention.
-He has a firm command of the law relating to victims of torture and trafficking, and regularly deploys his knowledge of the National Referral Mechanism.
+He has extensive experience of obtaining immigration bail for vulnerable clients caught in the Home Office’s administratively dysfunctional and institutionally racist system of immigration detention.
+He will not hesitate to use Judicial Review to overcome delays in obtaining bail from the First-Tier Tribunal, especially in circumstances where the Home Office seeks to rely on its own unlawful failure to provide accommodation to justify continued detention.
+He has a firm command of the law relating to victims of torture and trafficking and the National Referral Mechanism.

 Afghan unaccompanied asylum seeking child granted asylum after voyage to the Upper Tribunal